UniversalDependencies/docs/_el/feat/Poss.md

 </table>

 Boolean feature of pronouns.
-It tells whether the word is a possessive.
+It tells whether the word is a possessive pronoun.

 ### <a name="Yes">`Yes`</a>: it is possessive